-Another key source of odour could be food that was spilled which hasn’t been cleaned up.
-Though odour may seem otherwise harmless, it can be a sign of a bigger problem that could potentially contaminate your inventory if it lasts for a long time.
+Another key source of odour could be food that was spilt that hasn’t been cleaned up.
+Though the odour may seem otherwise harmless, it can be a sign of a bigger problem that could potentially contaminate your inventory if it lasts for a long time.
 Depending on how old your walk-in refrigerator is, the odour can become trapped inside the walls and flooring.
 This bacteria can grow and multiply, causing the stench to become stronger and fouler.

 If you are not keen to buy marketplace solutions and feel that the harsh chemicals may be detrimental to the surface of your refrigerator, you can also opt for DIY homemade cleaning solutions.
 One of the most commonly used solutions is baking soda and white vinegar.
 The combination works great as vinegar is proven to combat mildew and odour.
 Make sure to wipe off the surfaces immediately after cleaning to avoid leaving a residue or scratch.

 Using the right cleaning equipment and accessories is also an important element in getting rid of the odour.
 Make sure to use a fresh and absorbent wipe for cleaning.
 An already used wipe may add to the odour problems.
 Experts recommend using a mini vacuum cleaner to get rid of any solid spills and crumbs before wiping down the surface for the best results.

 Letting surfaces dry completely is an important step in controlling the odour.
 You may want to open the refrigerator access doors and let a complete drying process take place before you put back your food.
 To combat any lingering odour, you can place a bowl of charcoal briquettes inside.
 Alternatively, a bowl of fresh coffee grounds or baking soda also helps.